 While vascular retinal lesions in the diabetes process have been explored well, lesions in nerve cells of the retina are still under clinical research.
 Until recently, the majority of researchers were focusing on vascular retinal lesions with the presumption that they were responsible for the change in neuronal function conditioned the neurons function change.
 In recent times, findings have been suggesting that the changes of the neuronal function and their viability contribute to the formation of DR pathogenic mechanisms starting soon after diabetes appearance [97-100].
 Diabetes induces neural apoptosis of ganglion, amacrine, and Muller cells, activation of microglia caused by chronic glutamate toxity, inflammatory glial activation, ganglion cell layer/inner plexiform (GCL) thickness, retinal thickness and retinal nerve fiber layer thickness [100-106].
 In his studies, Piona et al. [107] reported that the reduction of the neuroretinal rim in minimum rim width (MRW) which is the shortest distance between Bruch’s membrane opening (BMO) and internal limiting membrane (ILM), may be a potential early marker of retinal degeneration detectable in T1DM-children.
 A relationship between MRW and mean HbA1c suggests that the control of glucose metabolism may affect an early neurodegeneration of the retina, starting from childhood.
 These retinal findings cause functional changes, which precede clinical DR and may occur prior to the diagnosis of DM.
 Functionally changes include deficits in pattern electroretinogram (pattern ERG), increased implicit timed in the multifocal ERG (mfERG), abnormal dark adaptation, abnormal contrast sensitivity [108-115].
 Recent years have delivered numerous proofs supporting the hypothesis that DR is a neurodegenerative complication [116-118].
 The latest 8-year observations have revealed that the reduction in the thickness of the internal retinal layer takes place in T1DM patients along with the course of the disease but still before the DR manifestation.
-This confirms the hypothesis of retinal neurodegeneration [119
+This confirms the hypothesis of retinal neurodegeneration [119].

 The references regarding electrophysiological tests were added.